Azma710/Rapido-Clone/README.md

 - Fully static – HTML & CSS only.

 ## 📂 Project Structure
-- `rapido.html` → Main HTML file.
+- `index.html` → Main HTML file.
-- `rapido.css` → All styling for the project.
+- `style.css` → All styling for the project.